 Other scenes including a recreation of the band’s music video for single ‘I Want To Break Free’, which saw them dress up in women’s clothes, a close up of Mercury’s thrusting crotch as he performed on stage and scenes featuring the singer and his partner Jim Hutton, which explained how the pair later embarked on a relationship, were also not present in the censored release.

-The release comes as a surprise due to the country’s history of blocking content featuring gay characters.
-The film will only be given a limited release at present, with it expected to begin screening in mid-March.
-However, if it proves popular with cinema-goers, it could be picked up for a wider release.
+Bohemian Rhapsody‘s Chinese screenings come as a surprise due to the country’s history of blocking content featuring gay characters.
+The film will only be given a limited release at present, however, if it proves popular with cinema-goers, it could be picked up for a wider release.

-Rami Malek won Best Actor for his role as Mercury at last weekend’s Oscars (February 24).
-China has been criticised for censoring his acceptance speech, with subtitles translating “gay man” to “special group”.
+Rami Malek won Best Actor for his role as Mercury at last month’s Oscars (February 24).
+Chinese broadcasters were criticised for censoring his acceptance speech, with subtitles translating “gay man” to “special group”.

 While collecting the award, the actor said the film’s success showed “we’re longing for stories like this.”
 “We made a film about a gay man, an immigrant, who lived his life just unapologetically himself,” he said.

-Bohemian Rhapsody took home the most awards of the night on Sunday, including Best Film Editing, Best Sound Mixing, and Best Sound Editing.
+Bohemian Rhapsody took home the most awards of the night at the annual awards ceremony, including Best Film Editing, Best Sound Mixing, and Best Sound Editing.
 It was also nominated for Best Picture but lost out to Green Book.